 Once again, your age does not prevent you from volunteering abroad.
 It’s your passion to travel and give back that’s important.
 So whether you’re looking for volunteer vacations for seniors, service trips for adults or travel programs for over 40s, there’s a meaningful opportunity for you.

-IVHQ offers volunteer programs in more than 50 destinations, across 200+ projects for individuals and groups who have the skills and desire to help foreign communities in need.
+IVHQ offers volunteer programs in more than 40 countries, across 300+ projects for individuals and groups who have the skills and desire to help foreign communities in need.
 Before volunteers can take part in a program, you have to meet a few basic requirements:

 - Provide a satisfactory criminal background check